Madam C. J. Walker: Death and legacy

 Walker died on May 25, 1919, from kidney failure and complications of hypertension at the age of 51.
 Walker's remains are interred in Woodlawn Cemetery in the Bronx, New York City.

-At the time of her death, Walker was considered to be worth between a half million and a million dollars.
-She was the wealthiest African-American woman in America.
+At the time of her death, Walker was considered worth between a half million and a million dollars.
+Walker was the wealthiest African-American woman in America.
 According to Walker's obituary in The New York Times, "she said herself two years ago [in 1917] that she was not yet a millionaire, but hoped to be some time, not that she wanted the money for herself, but for the good she could do with it."
 The obituary also noted that same year, her $250,000 mansion was completed at the banks of the Hudson at Irvington.
 Her daughter, A'Lelia Walker, later became the president of the Madam C. J. Walker Manufacturing Company.

-Walker's personal papers are preserved at the Indiana Historical Society in Indianapolis.
-Her legacy also continues through two properties listed on the National Register of Historic Places: Villa Lewaro in Irvington, New York, and the Madame Walker Theatre Center in Indianapolis.
-Villa Lewaro was sold following A'Lelia Walker's death to a fraternal organization called the Companions of the Forest in America in 1932.
-The house was listed on the National Register of Historic Places in 1979.
+The Indiana Historical Society preserves Walker's papers in Indianapolis.
+Walker's legacy also continues through two properties listed on the National Register of Historic Places: Villa Lewaro in Irvington, New York, and the Madame Walker Theatre Center in Indianapolis.
+A fraternal organization called the Companions of the Forest in America, an auxiliary to the Foresters of America, an offshoot of Foresters Financial, purchased Villa Lewaro following A'Lelia Walker's death in 1932.
+The National Register of Historic Places listed the house in 1979.
 The National Trust for Historic Preservation has designated the privately owned property a National Treasure.

-Indianapolis's Walker Manufacturing Company headquarters building, renamed the Madame Walker Theatre Center, opened in December 1927.
-It included the company's offices and factory as well as a theater, beauty school, hair salon and barbershop, restaurant, drugstore, and a ballroom for the community.
-The building was listed on the National Register of Historic Places in 1980.
+Indianapolis's Walker Manufacturing Company headquarters building (renamed the Madame Walker Theatre Center) opened in December 1927.
+It included the company's offices and factory, a theater, a beauty school, a hair salon and barbershop, a restaurant, a drugstore, and a ballroom for the community.
+The National Register of Historic Places listed the building in 1980.

-A museum in Atlanta is devoted to Walker, as well as historic radio station WERD.
-Established in 2004, the museum is located at the site of a former Madam C. J. Walker Beauty Shoppe.
+A museum devoted to Walker, as well as historic radio station WERD, established itself on the site of a former Madam C. J. Walker Beauty Shoppe in Atlanta.

 In 2006, playwright and director Regina Taylor wrote The Dreams of Sarah Breedlove, recounting the history of Walker's struggles and success.
 The play premiered at the Goodman Theatre in Chicago.
 Actress L. Scott Caldwell played the role of Walker.

-On January 31, 2022, Sundial Brands, a division of Unilever, launched a collection of eleven new products under the brand name MADAM by Madam C. J. Walker and sold exclusively at Walmart.
+On January 31, 2022, Sundial Brands, a division of Unilever, launched a collection of eleven new products under the brand name "MADAM by Madam C. J. Walker" and sold exclusively at Walmart.
 These products replace the line that was launched on March 4, 2016, by Sundial Brands, a skincare and haircare company, in collaboration with Sephora in honor of Walker's legacy.
-The line, titled "Madam C. J. Walker Beauty Culture", comprised four collections and focused on the use of natural ingredients to care for different types of hair.
+The line "Madam C. J. Walker Beauty Culture" comprised four collections focused on using natural ingredients to care for different hair types.

+In September 2025, Walker was the subject of an episode of BBC Radio 4's podcast series History's Heroes.